 - Publish server-based layers—Allows members to publish ArcGIS Server web services that reference the source data.

 Optionally, grant Share with groups to the custom role.
 This general Sharing privilege allows the data store creator to share the data store item with others so that they can publish to federated servers.
-Note that the users will need to have the exact database connection file (connecting to the same database as the same user) in ArcGIS Pro or ArcMap for this to be useful.
+Be aware that the users will need to have the exact database connection file (connecting to the same database as the same user) in ArcGIS Pro for this to be useful.

 For folder and cloud data store items, you can have separate custom groups for those who create the data store items and those who publish from them.
 For roles whose members need to create data store items but do not need to publish, grant the following general Content and Sharing privileges: